About Seamless Sump Bio Media

 Bio Media Size

-However, if you go too small, the bio balls will be so dense that it inhibits water flow.
-You want the water to flow efficiently through the stack to accommodate your desired flow rate for the tank without slowing the water down too much.
+If you go too small, the bio balls will be so dense that water won’t flow through.
+Water should flow efficiently through the stack to accommodate your desired flow rate without slowing the water down too much.

 Bio Media Color

-One advantage to our white bio media is that when you service your aquarium, you can get a gauge as to how much life is left in the material.
-When you put new bio media in, it will be white, and as it processes more and more water, you will see it slowly yellow.
+One advantage of our white bio media is that you can gauge how much life is left when you service your aquarium.
+When you put new bio media in, it will be white, and as it processes more and more water, you will see it slowly turn yellow.

-Therefore, you will be able to easily determine which stack of bio media is the oldest and which is the newest when you go to replace or recharge part of your media stack.
+Therefore, you can easily determine which stack of bio media is the oldest when you go to replace or recharge part of the media stack.

 Bio Media Cost and Reusability